cheuktingli/psitip/README.rst

 - :code:`str_style` : The style of string conversion :code:`str(x)` and verbose output.
 Values are :code:`"standard"` (e.g. :code:`3I(X,Y;Z|W)-H(X) >= 0`, default), :code:`"code"` (e.g. :code:`3*I(X+Y&Z|W)-H(X) >= 0`, consistent with the Psitip syntax so the output can be copied back to the code), or :code:`"latex"` (e.g. :code:`3I(X,Y;Z|W)-H(X) \ge 0`, for LaTeX equations).

 - :code:`str_eqn_prefer_ge` : Whether "a >= b" is preferred over "b <= a" in string conversion.
 Default is False.

+- :code:`str_float_dp` : The number of digits after decimal point to display for floats.
+Default is 5.

 - :code:`repr_simplify` : Whether the repr of an :code:`Expr` or :code:`Region` object is simplified (useful for console and Jupyter Notebook).
 Default is True.